espruino/EspruinoDocs/boards/Puck.js.md

 ### Connections to Puck.js sometimes fail

-The firmware that Puck.js shipped with only advertises every 700ms, which means that some devices/applications find it difficult to connect to it,
+The firmware that the first Puck.js shipped with only advertises every 700ms, which means that some devices/applications find it difficult to connect to it,

 We'd recommend that you [update Puck.js's firmware](/Puck.js#firmware-updates)